sahilkashyap64/scripts/README.md

 node fixDatewithProperFormat4.js
 ````

+Note: fixDatesWithSpaces1 is complicated,first fix the spelling mistakes manually and then rerun the script

 |   Format               | Production DB/Total counts | regex to put in match pipline     | Dates             |  Script used                     |
 | ---------------------- | -------------------------- | --------------------------------- | ----------------- | -------------------------------- |